natcap/invest.users-guide/source/ndr.rst

 Running the Model
 =================

-To launch the nutrient model navigate to the Windows Start Menu -> All Programs -> InVEST +VERSION+ -> Nutrient delivery and retention.
+To launch the nutrient model navigate to the Windows Start Menu -> All Programs -> InVEST |version| -> Nutrient delivery and retention.
 The interface does not require a GIS desktop, although the results will need to be explored with any GIS tool including ArcGIS, QGIS, and others.

 .. primer